ZoranStojsavljevic/bbb-yocto/README.md

 #### bbb-yocto releases should seamlessly compile on the following host platforms

-	Fedora 40
+	Fedora 41

 This was tested by me on both host platforms, it compiles and makes a release.

 WARNING: most like, the following Yocto releases still compile on the native hosts:

-	micledore
-	nanbield
 	scarthgap
 	styhead

-Back in The Past, most likely older hosts (example: Ubuntu 18.04 and Fedora 34) are required as hosts containers.
+Back in The Past, most likely older hosts (example: Ubuntu 20.04 and Fedora 36) are required as hosts containers.
 Usage of the containers are out of the scope of this repo.

 #### Known bbb-yocto (this project) deficiencies